Describe winter as a person | Figurative language and personification

 Step 2: Writing

-Now that your kids are armed with ideas, it’s time to add details.
-Help your children write complete sentences with interesting sentence starters, strong nouns and verbs, and vivid adjectives and adverbs.
+Once your kids are armed with ideas, it’s time to add details.
+Younger children may need help writing complete sentences with interesting sentence starters, strong verbs and nouns, and vivid adjectives and adverbs.
 Prompt them with more questions about Winter.

 - How does she talk?
 (With gentle whispers, she calls me outside to dance in the snow. / Howling from the rooftop eaves, she sends sharp warnings to stay inside.)